-The film stars Dharmendra and Sharmila Tagore in the lead roles, whereas Amitabh Bachchan, Jaya Bachchan, Om Prakash, and others play important roles as supporting cast.
+The film stars Dharmendra and Sharmila Tagore in the lead roles, whereas Amitabh Bachchan, Jaya Bachchan, Om Prakash, and others play important roles in the supporting cast.

 Bumm Bumm Bole (2010)

-After Taare Zameen Par, Darsheel Safari starred in yet another children film titled Bumm Bumm Bole.
-The film was an official remake of 1997 Iranian film Children of Heaven which was even nominated for Academy Awards in the Best Foreign Language category.
+After Taare Zameen Par, Darsheel Safari starred in yet another children’s film titled Bumm Bumm Bole.
+The film was an official remake of the 1997 Iranian film Children of Heaven which was even nominated for Academy Awards in the Best Foreign Language category.